 There are many ways to finance a real estate project.
 Borrowing is popular because interest is tax-deductible, and lenders do not have managerial control over the project.
 A financing strategy called real estate syndication deals with raising the equity capital for a deal, and it has some unique characteristics that merit consideration.
+In this article, we answer, “What is commercial real estate syndication?”.
+We also give tips for raising capital through commercial real estate syndication (CRES), consider how to structure CRES, and examine how sponsors profit from syndication.

 What Is Commercial Real Estate Syndication?